Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Introduction

 so that the set $E$ is a minimizer of \cref{tmpMinPb} if and only if $F$ is a minimizer of the rescaled problem \cref{minrp}.
+Let us emphasize that even in the reformulation \cref{minrp}, the nonlocal perturbation still \textsl{does not vanish} as $\lambda$ goes to infinity, contrarily to the Riesz case for small masses, and our results hold for \textsl{any} $\gamma\in(0,1)$.
 In the rest of the paper, we shall always work with this equivalent formulation.